 Dental Exams and Digital X-Rays

-At Advanced Family Dental, Dr. Matheson and his team encourage patients to visit every six months for a comprehensive dental exam and thorough cleaning.
+At Advanced Family Dental, Dr. Matheson, Dr. Plaza, Dr. Lazaroff, and their team encourage patients to visit every six months for a comprehensive dental exam and thorough cleaning.
 Regular checkups are essential for the best possible oral health.
 For patients with specialized treatment needs, dental visits may be scheduled more frequently as needed.